Learn how you can make a difference.

 Castleton students are actively involved in the community.
 Through service projects like the Castleton Elementary School Mentoring Program, Sustainability & Green Campus Initiatives, or Alternative Spring Break Programs, students give back in a variety of ways.
 In the Civic Engagement Program, students learn how to connect this commitment to service with their regular coursework.
 As students advance through the program, they gain skills that will enable them to better address the needs of the many communities to which they belong.

 This program is open to students studying in any major or professional program.
 After completing the program requirements, students earn a Certificate, like a minor, which appears on their final transcripts.

 In Civic Engagement courses, students learn more about the impact of their community engagement.
-This coursework broadens their perspective about the needs faced by our communities as well as various methods for addressing these needs.
+This coursework broadens their perspective on the needs faced by our communities as well as various methods for addressing these needs.
 Students in the program learn how to make a difference effectively but also responsibly.

 Civic Engagement courses teach skills that will be helpful for students' studies and that are in demand by employers.
-Students build their capacities for problem solving and for managing meaningful projects.
+Students build their capacities for problem-solving and for managing meaningful projects.
 They also hone academic and professional skills such as applied research and communicating their ideas to diverse audiences.